Accessibility of Digital Content and Materials Standard

 • New Digital Material: Includes all Digital Content and materials developed or bought after the effective date of this Standard.

-• Usability: How well people can use digital material to achieve their goals and are satisfied with the experience.
+• Usability: How well people can use digital material to achieve their goals.

 Related Requirements